-- Priority payments are tested against the full RITS balance less funds reserved for property settlement. - Active payment instructions are settled if the paying institution has sufficient funds in its RITS Balance above the sum of the member's specified sub-limit and any property settlement reservations. - Payments with a deferred status are not tested for settlement until their status is amended.
+- Priority payments are tested against the full RITS balance less funds reserved for property settlement. - Active payment instructions are settled as long as the paying institution has sufficient funds in their RITS Balance above the sum of the member's specified sub-limit and any property settlement reservations. - Payments with a deferred status are not tested for settlement until their status is amended.

-This functionality can be accessed through either the RITS user interface or via SWIFT messages.
-Members can change the status of each payment individually, or they can choose to automatically set the status of all payments of a particular type, above and below a member set threshold.27
+This functionality can be accessed through either the RITS User Interface or via SWIFT messages.
+Members can choose to change the payment status of each payment individually, or they can choose to automatically set the status of all payments of a particular type, above and below a member set threshold.26